Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Simulation Studies

 \subsection{Simulation results}

 Table \ref{tab:table} shows that the introduced method is quite promising and robust.
-We consistently observe that regardless of location, the data with less noise allowed for more accurate and stable inferences of $\beta(s,t)$, however, the differences are surprisingly small, especially for the Withlacoochee River.
-For both rivers, the noise level seemed to make little difference in the bias of $\delta(t)$ estimates, where both locations saw slight increases in bias magnitude as we decreased the noise.
-This suggests that our method for choosing the threshold $q$ is not optimal.
-For the Withlachoochee River, the estimates for $\beta(s,t)$ are consistently accurate with $R^2=0.94$ for the high noise scenario and $R^2=0.95$ for the low noise scenario.
-For both noise scenarios, the bias was about -6 days while the $\delta(t)$ correlation was about 0.99.
+We consistently observe that regardless of location, the data with less noise allowed for more accurate and stable inferences of $\beta(s,t)$ and $\delta(t)$.
+We also consistently observed that higher autocorrelation leads to poorer $\delta(t)$-corr results.
 The average results displayed in Table \ref{tab:table} as well as the individual simulation runs consistently resulted in negative $\delta(t)$-biases, revealing systematic errors.
-This indicates that on average $\delta(t) > \hat{\delta}(t)$, meaning that the estimated coefficient function is often too sparse and the chosen $q$ should decrease.
+This indicates that on average $\delta(t) > \hat{\delta}(t)$, meaning that the estimated coefficient function is often too sparse and the chosen $q$ should decrease, suggesting that our method for choosing the threshold $q$ is not optimal.

+For the Koksilah River, the $\beta-R^2$ was consistently above 0.9 for the high noise scenarios and above 0.96 for the low noise scenarios.
+The high noise scenarios also gave consistently worse estimates of $\delta(t)$, with higher autocorrelation also having an impact.

+For the Withlachoochee River, the estimates for $\beta(s,t)$ are consistently accurate with $R^2$s ranging from 0.888 to 0.927 in the high noise scenario and $R^2$s ranging from 0.934 to 0.968 in the low noise scenario.
+For both noise scenarios, the bias was about -4 days for the high correlation scenarios days while it was about -2.5 days for the low correlation scenarios.
+Considering $\delta(t)$ can range from 2 to over 60 (Figure \ref{fig:WithlachoocheeResults}), these bias results are quite promising.
+Further, the our method could recover $\delta(t)$ with a correlation above 0.98 in both low noise scenarios.
+The $\delta(t)$ correlation was slightly lower for the high noise low autocorrelation scenario (0.943) and much lower for the high noise high autocorrelation scenario (0.848).

-\section{Discussion and Conclusions}
+\section{Discussion and conclusions}